Excluded conformal minors of Birkhoff-von Neumann graphs with equal global forcing number and maximum anti-forcing

 Let $C=v_1v_2\ldots v_nv_1$ be a Hamilton cycle of $G$.
 Then we fix a plane drawing of $C$ and consider all chords.
 In the following, all chords are drawn in the interior of $C$, and all bisubdivisions we made are not on any chord.
 If there is at most one chord, then $G\in \mathcal{B}_0\cup \mathcal{B}_1$.
 Next we consider the case there are at least two different chords.
 Since $G$ has no conformal minor $A_2$, each pair of chords is disjoint.
 Since $G$ has no conformal minor $A_3$, every pair of chords is either crossed or parallel.

 \begin{Cla} Each pair of crossed chords of $C$ is strongly crossed. \end{Cla}

 \begin{proof} Suppose to the contrary that two crossed chords $x_1x_2$ and $y_1y_2$ of $C$ are not strongly crossed, where both $x_1$ and $y_1$ are black.
 Then we can assume that $x_1y_2\notin E(C)$.
-Let $P_0$ be a path from $y_1$ to $x_2$ along $C$.
-Then $G':=C+x_1x_2+y_1y_2-E(P_0)$ consists of three internally disjoint paths from $x_1$ to $y_2$ of odd length at least 3 (see Fig. \ref{A1C2}), which is isomorphic to a bisubdivision of $A_1$.
+Let $P_0$ be a path from $y_1$ to $x_2$ along $C$; and let $G'$ be the graph obtained from $C+x_1x_2+y_1y_2$ by deleting the interior vertices of $P_0$ together with their incident edges.
+Then $G'$ consists of three internally disjoint paths from $x_1$ to $y_2$ of odd length at least 3 (see Fig. \ref{A1C2}), which is isomorphic to a bisubdivision of $A_1$.
 Since $|V(P_0)|$ is even, $G'$ is a conformal subgraph of $G$.
 So $A_1$ is a conformal minor of $G$, a contradiction. \end{proof}

 \begin{Cla} There are no crossed pairs among three different chords (if exist). \end{Cla}

 \begin{proof} Suppose $C$ has three chords $x_1x_2$, $y_1y_2$ and $z_1z_2$, and $\{x_1x_2,y_1y_2\}$ is a crossed pair, where $x_1$, $y_1$ and $z_1$ are all black.
 By Claim \ref{CP}, $\{x_1y_2,x_2y_1\}\subseteq E(C)$.
 If $z_1z_2$ crosses both $x_1x_2$ and $y_1y_2$ (see Fig. \ref{F03}), then we get two new crossed pairs $\{x_1x_2,z_1z_2\}$ and $\{z_1z_2,y_1y_2\}$.
 Similarly, $\{x_1z_2,x_2z_1,z_1y_2,z_2y_1\}\subseteq E(C)$.
 Then $G=C+x_1x_2+y_1y_2+z_1z_2$ is isomorphic to $A_4$, a contradiction.
 So either $\{z_1z_2,x_1x_2\}$ or $\{z_1z_2,y_1y_2\}$ is a parallel pair, say the former.
 Then $C+y_1y_2+z_1z_2$ is a bisubdivision of $A_3$, which implies that $A_3$ is a conformal minor of $G$, a contradiction. \end{proof}